Its getting common for personal blogs to have a section outlining the various hardware and software used on a day to day basis, so here's my list.

 - Desk & Chair

-- I have a large-ish vinyl record collection and listen to them on a red Pro-ject Essential III deck, hooked up to an ART-Pro Phono Pre-amplifier.
-This is then fed into an old Hitachi Hi-Fi with a pair of Pioneer Monitors (Speakers) I kept from the 1980s.
+- I have a large vinyl record collection and listen to them on a red Pro-ject Essential III turntable hooked up to an ART-PRO Phono Pre-amplifier.
+This is then fed into a pair of Moukey Studio Bookshelf Speakers which sound really good.

-I use the following tools for web development and writing:
+I use the following tools for web development and writing (some links may be affiliate programs):

 - Vim - for most things - coding, writing, administration etc. It's the only 'IDE' that doesn't trigger the fans on my old MBP.